gavinha/TitanCNA/scripts/snakemake/README.md

 See below for details about [config/config.yaml](config/config.yaml)

 # Run the analysis
-## 1. Invoking the full snakemake workflow for TITAN
+## 1. Invoking the full snakemake workflow on a single machine
 This will also run both `ichorCNA.snakefile` and `getAlleleCounts.snakefile` which generate the necessary inputs for `TitanCNA.snakfile`.
 ```
 # show commands and workflow